 Yes, many variables determine the popularity of a new listing to the market.
 But if the claims are correct, we should see increased buyer activity.
 Right?

 Wrong.
-The results did not fall into line.
-Although interestingly, the properties with the lowest online interest had no asking price.
+The results showed the opposite.
+The properties with the lowest online interest had no asking price.
 Coincidence?
-Maybe.

 It’s not ideal research.
-RV’s are not a very reliable benchmark, but they’re the only one we have.
+RV’s are not an overly reliable benchmark, but they’re the only one we have.
 And with a large enough data set, we should at least see a trend.
 If as claimed, “no price marketing leads to a better sale price”, we should see it in the numbers.

 Here is what we discovered:

 Properties marketed without a price: Averaged 95 days on the market and sold for an average of 4% above their Rateable Value.

 Properties marketed with an asking price: Averaged only 57 days on the market and sold for an average of 6.5% above their rateable value.

 ‘No-Price Marketing’ takes longer to sell for a lower sale price.